lecy/Open-Data-for-Nonprofit-Research/README.md

 ```

-Sections of the 990 Forms that Can Be Included in the Build:
+## Data Build Modules

+This table presents an overview of the sections of the 990 form, whether each section is included in the 990 exclusively or also in the 990-EZ, and a link to the documentation if the module has been built.

 SECTION | DESCRIPTION | 990 | 990-EZ | SCRIPT | DATA DICTIONARY
 --------|-------------|-----|--------|--------|-------------------